riturajratan/tech-blog.maddyzone.com/speaking.md

 class: speaking
 ---

-I regularly speak at conferences in Europe and America, if you'd like me to join yours, please email me through <a href="//voux.io/contact" target="_blank">Voux's contact form</a> and we can discuss further.
+I regularly speak at conferences in Europe and America, if you'd like me to join yours, please email me, todd@toddmotto.com and we can discuss further.

+_Please note:_ I prefer to speak at Angular-specific conferences.
+Thank you :)

 <div class="speaking__grid">
   <ul>